Sustainable business decision modelling with blockchain and digital twins: A survey: Introduction

 Additionally, these advancements support the 17 Sustainable Development Goals (SDGs) established by the United Nations (UN), which encourage organisations and countries to prioritise sustainability~\cite{GUPTA2017242}.
+The growing trend of disclosing Environmental, Social, and Governance (ESG) goals aligns closely with the SDGs.
+As governments push for transparency, organisations are increasingly reporting on their ESG initiatives, which contribute directly to SDG targets such as responsible consumption, climate action, decent work and economic growth.
+This proactive approach not only strengthens stakeholder trust and attracts sustainable investment but also supports regulatory alignment and enhances a company’s reputation and operational resilience, positioning it for long-term impact aligned with global sustainability objectives~\cite{wilburn2020esg, ISIK2024105114}.
 As a result, these goals influence the technologies used in supply chains.
 The interaction of blockchain and DT could be of potential use in Industry 4.0, with Table~\ref{tab: SDG} identifying the impact of their features on various SDGs~\cite{SUHAIL10.1145/3517189}.
 Despite these advances, there is still untapped potential in exploring sustainability within BDM using blockchain and DT, emphasising the importance of additional research in this field~\cite{TSAO2021110452, yan_integrated_2022}.

 The following section explores the application of BDM through its architecture, application, and challenges, along with a comprehensive overview of its continued presence in the digital age.